kinecosystem/kin-node/README.md

 An `EarnBatch` has the following parameters:
 - `sender`:  The private key of the account from which the earns will be sent.
 - `earns`: The list of earns to send.
-- `channel`: (optional, Kin 2 and Kin 3 only): The private key of a channel account to use as the transaction source.
-If not set, `sender` will be used as the source.
 - `memo`: (optional) A text memo to include in the transaction.
 Cannot be used if the earns have invoices associated with them.
+- `subsidizer`: (optional) The private key of an account to use as the funder of the transaction instead of the subsidizer configured on Agora.
+- `dedupeId`: (optinoal) a unique identifier used by the service to help prevent the accidental submission of the same intended transaction twice.

 `submitEarnBatch` also has the following optional parameters:
-- `commitment`: (Kin 4 only) Indicates to Solana which bank state to query.
+- `commitment`: Indicates to Solana which bank state to query.
 See the [website documentation](https://docs.kin.org/solana#commitment) for more details.
-- `senderResolution`: (Kin 4 only) Indicates which type of account resolution to use for the payment sender.
+- `senderResolution`: Indicates which type of account resolution to use for the payment sender.
-- `destinationResolution`: (Kin 4 only) Indicates which type of account resolution to use for the payment destination.
+- `destinationResolution`: Indicates which type of account resolution to use for the payment destination.
-- `dedupeId`: (Kin 4 only) a unique identifier used by the service to help prevent the accidental submission of the same intended transaction twice.

 ### Examples
 A few examples for creating an account and different ways of submitting payments and batched earns can be found in `examples/client`.